Copper Alloys – Brass, Bronze and Cupronickels

 Cupronickel valve

-Applications: Coins, marine equipment, electrical devices, heat exchangers, cooling systems, ship building, etc.
+Applications: Coins, marine equipment, electrical devices, heat exchangers, cooling systems, shipbuilding, etc.

 Copper-nickel alloys are strong and plastic.
 Adding nickel (usually 2…30%) to copper makes the metal highly resistant to corrosion and gives it outstanding electrical conductivity properties.

 Cu-Ni alloys have a nearly non-existent thermal expansion coefficient at 40…50% Ni.
 At the same time, electrical resistance is at a max.
-This kind of a small thermal expansion coefficient is present until temperatures up to 500 °C.
+This kind of small thermal expansion coefficient is present until temperatures up to 500 °C.

 That’s why constantan (Cu-Ni alloy with 45% of nickel) is used with electrical devices where large changes of temperature occur.
 For example, a typical use of constantan is forming a part of a thermocouple.